Shaund12/retrochain-explorer/BATTLEPOINTS_CONTRACT_SPEC.md

 The UI currently shows quest progress but claim is disabled with:

-> “Coming soon — claimable after next RC on-chain upgrade.”
+> Â“Coming soon Â— claimable after next RC on-chain upgrade.Â”

 This contract is intended to power that future claim.